enriktigasna/goofyos-2/README.md

 todo:
-- pit
+- make page allocator
-- keyboard
+- make mapper from page allocator
-- centralize interrupt handling
+	- pa to va
-- get map
+	- va to pa
-- early bump page allocator
+	- map_page
-- helpers for manipulating top-level page structures
+- allocate pages for struct pages, and do